amanfinds/amansrivastava_2511827_part4_tableau_dashboard/part4_tableau_dashboard/data/outputs/dashboard_story.md

 - Return reasons are not captured in the dataset (only a binary returned/not-returned flag) — the dashboard can show *where* returns concentrate but not *why*, which limits how directly Insight 7's recommendation can be acted on without further data collection.
 - Profit and discount figures are net company numbers; the dashboard does not break out fixed vs. variable cost components, so "margin" here reflects what the dataset's `profit` field already nets out, not a full cost-accounting view.

-## Suggested Next Analysis

-A focused deep-dive on **Furniture returns** (with reason codes, if collected going forward) and a **discount-elasticity test** — deliberately varying discount depth in a controlled way for a subset of products — would convert this dashboard's "what happened" view into a "what should we do next" experiment, directly targeting the two clearest risk areas identified here.